-To get an EER rating, you just need to divide the capacity of an air conditioner with its power.
+To get an EER rating, you need to divide an air conditioner’s capacity by its power.
 Here’s the EER equation to use:

 Let’s say we have a 12,000 BTU mini split air conditioner that is powered by 1000W.
 We can calculate the EER rating like this:

-12 EER rating is a very good energy-efficiency rating for an air conditioner.
+12 EER rating is an excellent energy-efficiency rating for an air conditioner.
 Some of the best devices can even reach more than 12 EER.
-The best mini split air conditioner Mitsubishi MZ-GL12NA has an extremely high 13.0 EER rating.
+The best mini split air conditioners have an extremely high 12+ EER rating (check them here).